CandyJanus/StarsectorCampaignModdingExamples/meta_workingnotes.md

+#project cancelled

+starsector doesn't allow file access by modders using outside libraries

+# Overall Objective

+Be able to dynamically modify ship descriptions in an in-progress game, not just from statically loaded preset descriptions, but according to events that occur in game.

 # Working Notes

 Ships do *not* have a setCustomDescriptionID method.
 I think we can work around that by modifying the csv directly and trying hacky shit to directly refresh the CSV use.